makexcake/py-tools/README.md

 # py-tools

-An example of implementation of python for Devops tasks solutions.
+Collection of function for monitoring and managing ec2 resources and monitoring servers.

 ## Installation